Aspen, Colorado: Sports

 The Winter X Games sports event has been held in Aspen at Buttermilk (ski area) since 2002.
 Aspen natives Torin Yater-Wallace and Alex Ferreira are both freestyle skiers who compete in the Winter X Games and have very successful careers.
 Both Torin and Alex have represented the United States of America in Men's Ski SuperPipe at the Olympic Games.

 The Gentlemen of Aspen is the local rugby team.
-The Gentlemen of Aspen won the Rugby Super League several times: 1997, 2001, 2002.
+The Gentlemen of Aspen won the Rugby Super League several times: 1997, 2001, and 2002.